Seth Lister Mosley: Legacy

 In 2022, a book was published on entitled Nature’s Missionary: Seth Lister Mosley – Naturalist, Museum Curator And Mystic.
 Written by the Huddersfield historian Alan Brooke, the book marked the first major academic work on Seth Lister Mosley.
+The book was long-listed for the 2024 SHNH Natural History Book Prize (John Thackray Medal).

+A children's book based on his life, entitled The Boy who Dreamt a Museum, was also published.